-If your child has an Education, Health and Care Plan (EHC Plan) or receives Disability Living Allowance (DLA) they are entitled to up to 15 hours a week of free childcare from the age of 2 years old until they start school.
-If your child doesn't have an EHC Plan or receive DLA, there are other criteria that might mean your 2 year old could receive free childcare.
+If your child has an Education, Health and Care Plan (EHC Plan) or receives Disability Living Allowance (DLA) they are entitled to up to 15 hours a week of funded childcare from the age of 2 years old until they start school.
+If your child doesn't have an EHC Plan or receive DLA, there are other criteria that might mean your 2-year-old could receive funded childcare.

-All 3 and 4 year olds can get up to 15 hours a week of free childcare and some 3 and 4 year olds can get up to 30 hours a week of free childcare.
+All 3 and 4-year-olds can get up to 15 hours a week of funded childcare and some 3- and 4-year-olds can get up to 30 hours a week of funded childcare.

 Additional early years funding